ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 As noted above, the considereration of multiple candidates in a gathering and racing process can be conceptually structured as a tree; this terminological convention is used throughout this document.

 Each leaf node of the tree represents a single, coherent connection attempt, with an Endpoint, a Path, and a set of protocols that can directly negotiate and send data on the network.
 Each node in the tree that is not a leaf represents a connection attempt that is either underspecified, or else includes multiple distinct options.
-For example, when connecting on an IP network, a connection attempt to a hostname and port is underspecified, because the connection attempt requires a resolved IP address as its remote endpoint.
+For example, when connecting on an IP network, a connection attempt to a hostname and port is underspecified, because the connection attempt requires a resolved IP address as its Remote Endpoint.
 In this case, the node represented by the connection attempt to the hostname is a parent node, with child nodes for each IP address.
 Similarly, an implementation that is allowed to connect using multiple interfaces will have a parent node of the tree for the decision between the paths, with a branch for each interface.

 The example aggregate connection attempt above can be drawn as a tree by grouping the addresses resolved on the same interface into branches: